-Ronald Kasule will spend his Professional Fellowship at the United States International Council on Disabilities (USICD) located in Washington, D.C.
+Ronald Kasule spent his Professional Fellowship at the United States International Council on Disabilities (USICD) located in Washington, D.C.

 Ronald Kasule is an asset to the ever-expanding disability movement in his home country of Uganda.
 He serves as the honorary council representative for people with disabilities in the Wakiso district local government.
 In this role, he works to represent, support, and advocate for the rights of constituents with disabilities.
 This gives him a unique perspective regarding the ins and outs of needed changes and challenges in disability policy.